 What is Ratos’s total return performance?

 You can calculate the total return in different periods, click here.

 What is Ratos’s dividend policy for the ordinary share?

 Dividends on ordinary shares will, over time, reflect the actual earnings trend in Ratos.
 The aim is to have an even dividend trend.
 Historically over 50% of profit after tax has been distributed as a dividend.

 Do the share classes entitle different voting rights?

-Ratos has three share classes – A shares, B shares and preference shares.
+Ratos has two share classes – A shares and B shares.
 One A share carries entitlement to one vote.
-One B share and one preference share respectively carries entitlement to one-tenth of a vote (0.1).
+One B share carries entitlement to one-tenth of a vote (0.1).

 When do shares have to be purchased in order to be eligible for dividends?

 A and B shares must be purchased on the same day as the AGM at the latest.

 When are dividends paid?